King's Road (Florida)

 The King's Road was a road built by the British in their colony of East Florida.
 It stretched from the St. Marys River, the border between East Florida and Georgia, to south of New Smyrna, and was mostly completed by 1773.

 The King's Road originated as an Indian trail on a high sand ridge paralleling the Atlantic coast.
-South of St. Augustine it passed westward around the navigable sections of Moultrie and Moses creeks, and then crossed the wetlands that ran along the Matanzas River south of Pellicer Creek on built-up causeways.
+South of St. Augustine it passed westward around the navigable sections of Moultrie Creek and Moses Creek, and then crossed the wetlands that ran along the Matanzas River south of Pellicer Creek on built-up causeways.

 History

 Section of a map showing King's Road in the Territory of Florida, by the United States Army Corps of Engineers, published in 1839.

 When the first governor of British East Florida, Col. James Grant, arrived in the capital, St. Augustine, on August 29, 1764, almost the entire Spanish population of the town had emigrated to Cuba and elsewhere in New Spain.
 More than 3,700 people had left St. Augustine and its outposts when Florida was ceded to the British in 1763.
 Grant was immediately concerned about the poor state of the few roads in the province, knowing that new settlers from the other colonies would require passable roads for the wagons that carried their families and belongings.

 With inadequate funds available for constructing a road to reach those lands granted by the Crown for the establishment of plantations on the waterways near the coast, Grant raised a public subscription to finance the project.
 He secured five hundred guineas by July 1765 to build the road from New Smyrna to Colerain, Georgia, and a promise by the Georgia colonial assembly to build a road from Fort Barrington to the St. Marys River.

 In 1765, Jonathon Bryan, a wealthy Georgia planter who was also a skilled surveyor, rode on horseback from St. Augustine to the Cowford (now Jacksonville) in search of the most suitable course for that section of the proposed road.
 From the cattle crossing at this narrows of the St. Johns River he rode north through cypress swamps and across the south branch of the Nassau River, observing that this route would require several bridges and a causeway over the lowlands.
 He offered to build such a roadway with slave labor for £1,100, but because of the lack of funds in his allotted budget, Governor Grant was forced to decline.
 The northern portion of what would become the King's Road in Florida, stretching from the St. Johns to the St. Marys rivers, was finally constructed by the East Florida rice planters Charles and Jermyn Wright, brothers of Sir James Wright, the Royal Governor of Georgia.
 The works were begun in 1764 under the supervision of Capt.
 John Fairlamb and his nephew, Joshua Yallowby, and completed in 1775.